Disclaimer: This article contains affiliate links. I earn a small commission if you purchase a product through these links. More Info here.

 The Tropical Fruits Farm and the Nutmeg Farm

 Penang is a tropical island blessed with an abundance of locally grown tropical fruits.
-The Durian is the king of all Penang Fruits, it looks like a spiky rugby ball, the fruit has a pungent smell.
+The Durian is the king of all Penang Fruits; it looks like a spiky rugby ball, the fruit has a pungent smell.
 But there are many more home-grown fruits, like mango, coconut, papaya, dragon fruit, pineapple, sugar cane, watermelon, etc. If you want to learn more about this fruits paradise stop at the Tropical Fruits Farm on your way to Balik Pulau.
-They offer a guided tour for a small fee and you can also purchase their products from the shop.
+They offer a guided tour for a small fee, and you can also purchase their products from the shop.
 The Nutmeg Factory is also on your way and another great place to stop by.
 I loved it.

-More things to do and see in Penang
+More things to do in Penang

 I’m thrilled to have been able to see all these places during my first five days here in Penang when the weather was good.
 A typhoon hit Penang during my stay.
 And most of the island was flooded.
 But they quickly recovered thanks to the help of the locals and Malaysians from the mainland.
 This is very unusual for Penang island where periods of rain are frequent, but typhoons are very rare.